Best Boots Overall

 Our Best Buy award winner was a favorite among our testers.
 The cute, glossy Kamik Heidi

 rings up about $30 less than the next most expensive product.
 Although the Sloggers Rain and Garden Boot was less expensive, ultimately, the Heidi won our hearts for its mix of performance, style, and low cost.
 This mid-height model rises 12 inches from the ground to the top of the shaft.
-Made of synthetic rubber, it provides a good amount of weather protection, but doesn't impede mobility as much as taller models.
-Overall, we loved the Kamik Heidi and think that it's a great affordable option.
+Made of synthetic rubber, it provides a good amount of weather protection but doesn't impede mobility as much as taller models.
+Overall, we love the Kamik Heidi and think that it's a great affordable option.

 Top Pick for Mild Weather